bruzgus1/HTML-CSS-Milestone-Project/README.md

 5. Clicked on **Save**, deploying the site.
 6. Clicked on the URL at the top of the **GitHub Pages** section to navigate to the live site.

-The live link can be found here
+The live link can be found [Here](https://bruzgus1.github.io/HTML-CSS-Milestone-Project/official-list.html)

 ## Credits
-- Tutor Support - The best help anyone could ask for **Images**
+- Code Institute Tutor Support - The best help anyone could ask for **Images**
 - All images were found on Google Images